Skip to main content

 HS signs and symptoms can include painful bumps or abscesses, mostly in areas where skin rubs against skin, like the armpits, the groin area, inner thighs, buttocks, and under the breasts.
 HS abscesses can drain and may lead to tunnels that can leave scars.

-Image showing areas of body where HS commonly appears, including the armpits, groin area, inner thighs, buttocks, under the breasts, back of neck, and ears.
+Image showing areas of body where HS commonly appears including the armpits, groin area, inner thighs, buttocks, under the breasts, back of the neck and ears.

 How HS may progress